Islandora/documentation/CONTRIBUTING.md

 That is great!
 In this case please send us a pull request as described in the section _Create a pull request_  below.

+### Documentation

+You can contribute documentation in two different ways.
+One way is to open an issue [here](https://github.com/Islandora/documentation/issues/new/choose), using the **Documentation** template.
+This template will ask for further information about where your documentation request belongs and what it should contain.
+Another way is by pull request, which is the same process as [Contribute Code](https://github.com/Islandora/documentation/blob/main/CONTRIBUTING.md#contribute-code) and requires the same Contributor License Agreements.
+All documentation resides in [`docs`](https://github.com/Islandora/documentation/tree/main/docs).

+### Request a new feature

+To request a new feature, [open an issue in the Islandora repository](https://github.com/Islandora/documentation/issues/new/choose) using the **Feature request** template.
+Summarize the desired functionality, making sure to note whether the feature request is a change to existing behaviour of islandora or if it is introducing a new addition or behaviour.
+Feature requests may be supported by specific use cases.
+To create supporting Use case issues and link them to your feature request, see the _Use cases_ section below.

+### Use cases
+If you would like to submit a use case to the Islandora project, please submit an issue [here](https://github.com/Islandora/documentation/issues/new/choose) using the **Use Case template**.
+You may want to create a user story to support your use case.
+Read more about user stories [here](https://en.wikipedia.org/wiki/User_story#Principle).

 ### Contribute code

 Before you set out to contribute code or documentation you will need to have completed a [Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements) or be covered by a [Corporate Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements).
-The signed copy of the license agreement should be sent to <mailto:community@islandora.ca>

 _If you are interested in contributing code to Islandora but do not know where to begin:_